1337factor/displait/README.md

 displait
 ========

-Datavis and ogranizational stuff for personal consumption
+Data-vis and organizational stuff for personal consumption